KTN Optical Deflector

 It has a simple structure in which electrodes are formed on a KTN crystal, and the chip size is extremely small, only a few millimeters square. increase.

-Can operate over a wide wavelength range
+Capable of operating over a wide wavelength range

 KTN crystals are transparent in the wavelength range of 488 to 3500 nm, making it possible to implement devices over a wide wavelength range.
 We sell visible light, 1.0, 1.3, and 1.5 μm band deflectors as standard specifications.
 Please inquire about special wavelengths.